alexandru-m-g/hapi-pipelines/README.md

 Use the
 [HAPI schema repository](https://github.com/OCHA-DAP/hapi-schemas)
-to create a SQLite HAPI database.
+to create an empty SQLite HAPI database.
 Point to the file `hapi-schemas/databases/hapi-test.sqlite` when executing:

 ```shell